yukikitayama/python/notes/pep.md

 PEP stages: Draft -> Accepted -> Final -> Active

+In general, avoid using `global` keyword to modify a variable inside a function as this can cause name collisions in code.

 ## Comment

 **Inline comment** is a comment on the same line as a statement. **Single-line comment** is the one above the statement.